 14 January.
 Matt Lavin begins lecturing.
 Introduction.

 19 January.
 Martin Luther King Day, no class.

 21 January.
 Worksheet using UPGMA to reconstruct a phylogeny.

 23 January.
 See D2L post covering the concepts of homology and monophyly.

 26 January.
-See D2L post introducing five case studies and the post on the review of UPGMA clustering.
+See D2L post introducing five case studies.

 6 February.
 Exam #1